TommyR2/CurrencyMicroservice/README.md

 - **Error (boolean) / (Returns true if an error occured.
 Either the detect or target currency could not be found)**

 **API CALLS**

-The microservice calls a currency conversion API at this website: https://www.exchangerate-api.com/docs/python-currency-api Use that link to generate an API key that is used in the code, and be sure to place this API key in a .env file that lives in the same directory as the main service.
+The microservice calls a currency conversion API at this website: https://www.exchangerate-api.com/docs/python-currency-api.
+Use that link to generate an API key that is used in the code, and be sure to place this API key in a .env file that lives in the same directory as the microservice.

 **Dependencies**
 dotenv